se-edu/learningresources/contents/javascript/Javascript-framework-Redux.md

 <!-- shorten a simplify section as much as possible. no sub-headings. no code as much as possible -->
 <!-- use diagram -->

 The structure of Redux is relatively simple.
+Consisting of three components, Store, Actions and Reducer.

 ![Structure of Redux](javascript-framework-redux-images/3basiccomponents.png "Structure of Redux")

 <center>

-_The three building blocks of Redux — Actions, Reducer and Store_
+_The three building blocks of Redux — Store, Actions and Reducer_
 </center>

-For this section, let's think of a simple to-do list application.
+For this section, let's use a simple to-do list application as an example.

 The whole application state is stored in a **single** store, a plain object.